By T.L. Haddix

 Emma scrambled off the bed.
 “Does Amelia know about this?”
 She let him out, then closed the door behind him, hanging her head.
-“Shape-shifters.
+“Shape shifters.
 God bless ‘em, I’m going to strangle those men.”

 Archer didn’t know quite what to do.
-He’d never expected Emma not to realize it was him.
+He’d never expected Emma to not realize it was him.
 He knew she didn’t typically come fully awake until she’d had a cup of coffee, but for her not to know what was going on… Maybe it was pregnancy brain, he thought as he twitched his tail, annoyed and frustrated at not being understood.

 More than a decade earlier, Archer’s first wife had decided widowhood was cheaper than divorce.
 She’d pumped two bullets into his chest, not counting on him surviving.
 But he had, for the most part.
 The part of him that could shift into a mountain lion?
 That had died on the table.

 Sydney, who could sense certain elements about certain people, had said ever since she was five that his cat was asleep.
 His brother Logan’s cat, on the other hand, was not.
 The family had long taken that to mean Archer’s cat was dead.

 When he’d awakened a short time earlier, his entire body tingling from head to toe, Archer had thought he was dying.
 He’d gotten to his feet, then fallen to his knees, somehow without waking Emma.
 He was terrified he’d not be able to wake her in time to say goodbye.
 But then he’d shifted.
 The change into the cat had happened so fast, he hadn’t realized what was going on until it was done.
 Even then, he wondered if he’d died or was dreaming.
 He’d seen some strange things while he was unconscious in the hospital, after all.